oden-labs/predictions-trader/readme.md

   - `balance_perc`: Adjust the percentage of your balance to use for trades

   - `min_spread`: Set the minimum price difference required for the bot to execute a trade
-- Save the file and restart the bot for changes to take effect
+- Save the config file

 5. Install dependencies: